 The first two represent how restaurant owners and chefs are responding to the coronavirus pandemic.
 The last is a hope, a best-case scenario for a crisis of unknown duration and severity.

 “I’m holding my breath to see where it goes,” says Travis Childers, chef and owner of The Cork & Plough in King City.

-With self-quarantine and social distancing now commonplace, and a recommendation March 15 from Gov. Gavin Newsom to close bars and reduce capacity at restaurants which was followed by more severe restrictions around the country, restaurateurs must deal with uncertainty.
+With self-quarantine and social distancing now commonplace, and a recommendation March 15 from Gov. Gavin Newsom to close bars and reduce capacity at restaurants, restaurateurs must deal with uncertainty.
 Folktale Winery had a gathering of 300 guests cancel, but meat and vegetables for the event had already been ordered and stocked.
-Standing in a nearly empty dining room on Saturday, March 14, Taqueria Zarape manager Cesar Gonzales could only shake his head.
+Standing in a nearly empty dining on Saturday, March 14, Taqueria Zarape manager Cesar Gonzales could only shake his head.

 “Monday through Friday it was still pretty good,” he says of business at the Seaside restaurant.
 “This morning it was dead.”